nnq1/Stat22/README.md

 # Stat22
- Lab matials for stat22 course
+ Lab materials for stat22 course which inclode Python code files with data sets that used in source codes.